 You must continue to be in an eligible position to remain entitled to the benefit.
 For example, if you were working full-time or part-time, and switch to less than 50% part-time, your dependent children are no longer eligible for the Tuition Waiver for courses after you switch.

-If you have emeritus status your dependent children are also eligible for the Tuition Waiver.
+If you have emeritus status (and were previously a member of the Faculty Association) your dependent children are also eligible for the Tuition Waiver.

 Your dependent children must also be: